sopra-fs23-group-26/client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Illustrations

+### Main platform
+When a user is logged in, they will enter the main platform.

+### User profile
+On profile page, a user could add friends, upload their image and see their rankings.

+### Room
+Users could see who is in the room, and when everyone is here, the room creator could start the game.

 ## Roadmap
 Potential improvements or extensions in the future may include: